 Of course it’s a contrivance to get Brian in place at the hospital, from where he’ll be kidnapped later in the episode for reasons which are never explained.
 He’s the latest of a number of hospital patients to be kidnapped by men with empty hexagon shaped mouths, again for reasons which are never explained.
 (That’s brazen, you might think, but actually it’s nothing compared to something which goes unexplained in our next random story.
 Oooh, look a teaser!)

 It turns out the person behind the motiveless kidnappings and the deployment of the cubes is a space baddy called the Shakri.
-The Shakri (a criminally underused Steven Berkoff) has seven portals placed around the globe.
+The Shakri (a mysteriously underused Steven Berkoff) has seven portals placed around the globe.
 And one of them, it turns out, is conveniently nearby.
 In fact, it’s at the hospital where Rory works.
 What luck!
 Only seven in the world, and one of them is in London.
 In fact, in the very spot where two of our friends are.
 What are the chances?

 Perhaps it was one of these happy coincidences which broke The Power of Three‘s spell on you.
 If not, perhaps it was one of the other credulity straining moments.
 Was it when Brian sat in the TARDIS for four days seemingly without food, water or sleep?
 Was it when the creepy little droid girl was still in the hospital months after we first saw her, in the same clothes, and no one had noticed?
-Or perhaps it was when one of the alien cubes was shown to be playing ‘the birdie dance’ over and over.
+Or perhaps it was when one of the alien cubes was shown to be playing ‘the chicken dance’ over and over.

 Or maybe none of these things bothered you.
 Because let’s face it – we’re talking about a show about a regenerating alien in human form who travels through space and time in a ship disguised as a police box.
 Any claim to realism went out the door the moment Ian and Barbara burst through those big white roundelled doors back in 1963.
 Why should it bother anyone if the alien base is just around the corner or if Brian can watch a cube for the best part of a week?